CipherJon/CipherJon.github.io/README.md

 ### assets/css/style.css

-This file contains the CSS styles for the portfolio, including the custom button styles and the background animation.
+This file contains the CSS styles for the portfolio.

 ### assets/js/script.js